 If you are pre or post-workout, or just feeling the need for a protein boost, add some nut butter, chia seeds, hemp seeds, nuts, bee pollen, flax seeds or tahini.
 This will also turn your smoothie into a much more sustaining beverage.
 Adding a healthy fat will also have this effect, such as avocado or flaxseed, wheatgerm or coconut oil.

 Fun it up

 Go crazy on any optional extras that you like.
-Raw cacao powder goes beautifully with a nutty smoothie, spirulina is always welcome and adds extra protein also, fresh coconut meat is amazing, and superfood powders like acai berry, maca, maqui and the like are perfect for adding to smoothies.
+Raw cacao powder goes beautifully with a nutty smoothie, spirulina is always welcome, and fresh coconut meat is amazing.
 I often like to add a fun topping just for textural variation, like goji berries, coconut flakes, bee pollen, nuts/seeds, or home made granola.

 So there you have my green smoothie 101.
 As a final piece of advice, I would suggest using seasonal produce, and organic where possible.
 Also, take your time drinking your smoothie, and for maximum benefit, chew it.
 This will help your body to extract every last piece of goodness.
 I wish you many happy blending adventures.
 Next post I will include my favourite green smoothie recipe. x